| |

 Daily Speculations web

-(In one of his books, George Soros wrote that Niederhoffer
+of his books, George Soros wrote that Niederhoffer was

 still ahead.)
 Niederhoffer's hedge fund was ranked #1 in the world, earning 35% a year